jonathanericksen/Party_Tweets/README.md

+The following outlines a project conducted by the fictictous consulting firm JE Consulting (me) for a fictictious political consulting firm, Trace Political.
+This hypothetical scenario was established to conduct a narrative around the projects intent and purpose.

+The accompanying jupyter notebook contained within the project repository walks the viewer through the steps while narrating the code and methodology between each step of the data science project.
+Below is a brief summary of the project's intent and findings.

+***

 # Party Tweets

 <p align="center">
      <img src="images/Political_mascots.png" width="750" height="300">
 </p>

-The following READEM outlines a project conducted by a fictictous consulting firm (me) for a fictictious political consulting firm, Trace Political.

-***
+## Project Overview

-The project's intent was two-fold:
+The intent with this project was two-fold:

-**Part One**: focused on analyzing a dataset containing ~86K tweets from both Republicans and Democrats who were at the time sitting members of congress.
-In part one, I analyzed the text corpus from both parties' tweets from the existing dataset and look at how they compare.
+**Part One**: Focused on analyzing a dataset containing ~86K tweets from both Republicans and Democrats who were at the time the tweets were published sitting members of congress.
+In part one, I analyzed the text corpus from both parties' tweets from the existing dataset to compare and contrast the data within the set.
 The following is a list of insights Trace Political was looking to extract:

 - The top 10 most words used within tweets from both Democrat and Republican representatives
 - The total vocab count used in both the Democrat and Republican tweet corpus'